huncholane/kickstart/5_dynamic_programming/README.md

 ## Climbing n Stairs

-- Counting problem &rarr Recurrence equation &rarr Bottom-up implementation
+- Counting problem &rarr; Recurrence equation &rarr; Bottom-up implementation
+- Max steps at a time is 2.
+How many ways to climb the stairs?